BigWigsMods/packager/README.md

 line in-between.

-The lines with `#@non-keyword@` and `#@end-non-keyword@` get removed, as well as removing a '# ' at the beginning of each line in-between.
+The lines with `#@non-keyword@` and `#@end-non-keyword@` get removed, as well as removing a '# ' (note the space) at the beginning of each line in-between.

 ### Changing the file name